-Aztec Rulers: Moctezuma, Ninth Tlatoani
+Aztec Rulers: Moctezuma II, Ninth Tlatoani

 Biography of Moctezuma, Ninth Tlatoani of Tenochtitlan.

-The day after Tlatoani Ahuitzotl‘s ashes were interred, a council was formed to select the next ruler.
+The day after Ahuitzotl’s ashes were interred in the Sacred Precinct a council was formed to select the next ruler.
 There were many choices.
-After some discussion all the lords there selected unanimously Moctezuma, son of Tlatoani Axayacatzin, nephew of tlatoque Tizoc and Ahuitzotl.
-Beyond his deep royal lineage, Moctezuma was also a noted military leader and religiously devout man.
-He was a natural choice.
+After some discussion all the lords there unanimously selected Moctezuma.

 Moctezuma from the Codex Mendoza.